abeggchr/ui-testing-travel-guide/slides/transscript.md

 ### Overview

-Our presentation is structured in four parts:
+Our presentation is structured in following five parts:

 * How to develop
 * What to test
 * How to setup a stable environment
+* How to implement maintainble tests
 * How to implement reliable tests

 ## How to develop